muratk3n/thirdwave/en/README.md

 ---

-Haha US saz 'shot', UK 'jab'.. and Australians call it 'jeb'.
+US saz 'shot', UK 'jab'.. and Australians call it 'jeb'.
 As in Jeb Bush.

 ---